Building applications for removal of structures

-Note: All bond monies must be refunded to the name on the cheque that has been received.
-If the bond refund is to be paid to a different person, a letter must be received from the person who's name is on the cheque stating that they wish the bond to be paid to another party.
+Please note: Bond money can only be refunded to the same name as the originally paid surety bond receipt.
+If the bond refund is to be paid to a different person, a statutory declaration must be received from the person whose name is on the original receipt, stating that they wish the bond to be paid to another party.

 Route Survey Fee